amakary/BuildChain/README.md

 # 🏗 BuildChain – Decentralized Construction Funding on Tezos

 **BuildChain** is a decentralized smart contract and front-end application built on the Tezos blockchain.
-It enables verified contractors to raise community-based funding for construction projects while providing investors with transparent ROI sharing, milestone tracking, and proof-based fund unlocking.
+It enables verified contractors to raise community-based funding for commercial construction projects while providing investors with transparent ROI sharing, milestone tracking, and proof-based fund unlocking.

 ---